Photo Credit: ABMI

 Elly is an applied ecologist interested in understanding spatial and temporal variation in avian ecology to inform when and where wildlife conservation efforts will be most effective.
 Elly has studied various bird species across North America and has particular interest in a group of nocturnal birds called the nightjars.

-To find out more about ABMI's bird monitoring program, please email: ecknight@ualberta.ca.
+To find out more about the ABMI's bird monitoring program, please email: ecknight@ualberta.ca

 Additional Resources and Publications